Expenditure Processing

 ii.
 Electronic Signatures/Approvals

 SDSU Research Foundation utilizes information systems that support electronic transactions, including electronic approvals (e-authorization).
 Unique accounts (user id and password) are created for individual employees and are for the use of that individual only and must NOT be shared.
-Use of on-line user ids and passwords in SDSURF systems is the equivalent of a wet ink signature on paper.
+Use of on-line user ids and passwords in SDSU Research Foundation systems is the equivalent of a wet ink signature on paper.
 Individuals shall be liable for all activities on their assigned accounts.

 iii.
-Additional Authorization (One-Up Signature) Policy
+Additional Authorization (One-Up Authorization) Policy

-- Any activity that appears to predominantly benefit the individual or the individual’s relatives.
-Any expense submitted more than one year after the date the expense was incurred.
+- Any expense submitted more than one year after the date the expense was incurred.
 All expenses should be submitted for reimbursement or payment in a timely manner; typically, within 30 days of incurring the expense.
-Expenditures and occasions requiring one-up authorizations must be in accordance with SDSURF’s hosting policy (see II.G.Expenditure Processing, 6a.).

 iv.
 Criteria for Determining the Allowability of Expenditures

-SR grant specialists are required to apply certain standards to expenditures charged to monies generated by sponsored or restricted funds awarded through grants, contracts, cooperative agreements and other agreements (grants or contracts).
-Federal 2 CFR Part 220 (OMB A-21) contains the cost principles for educational institutions and applies to awards issued prior to December 26, 2014.
-Awards issued on or after December 26, 2014 are subject to the Office of Management and Budget (OMB) “Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (2 CFR, Part 200)”.
+SRA grant specialist is required to apply certain standards to expenditures charged to monies generated by sponsored or restricted funds awarded through grants, contracts, cooperative agreements, and other agreements (grants or contracts).
+Awards issued on or after December 26, 2014, are subject to the Office of Management and Budget (OMB) “Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (2 CFR, Part 200)”.
 These federal regulations contain the cost principles for the administration of federal awards.
-Individual award documents may also contain substantive guidelines for determining approval of expenditures, i.e., special terms and conditions applicable to a specific project fund.
-Expenditure activity must be consistent with sponsor guidelines, San Diego State University’s academic philosophies and institutional objectives, as well as SDSU Research Foundation's overall policies and procedures.
-Further, expenses must be necessary to the program, submitted in a timely manner, and supported by appropriate documentation as defined further in this section.
+Individual award documents may also contain substantive guidelines for determining approval of expenditures, such as special terms and conditions or restrictions applicable to a specific project fund.

-- Allowability: The cost must be reasonable and must be given consistent treatment through application of generally accepted accounting principles appropriate to the circumstances.
-The costs must conform to any limitations or exclusions set forth in the sponsored agreement or in the Federal Cost Principles (2 CFR Part 220 (OMB A-21) or 2 CFR Part 200 (Uniform Guidance)).
+- Allowable Costs.
+The cost must be necessary and reasonable for the performance of the award and must be given consistent treatment through the application of generally accepted accounting principles appropriate to the circumstances.
+The costs must conform to any limitations or exclusions set forth in the sponsored agreement or in the Federal Cost Principles 2 CFR Part 200 (Uniform Guidance).
+Costs must also be incurred during the approved budget period for the award being charged.

-- Consistency: Transactions must be treated in a consistent manner.
+SRA grant specialist also review all payment documents and requests for reimbursement with the following principles in mind: - Consistency: Transactions must be treated in a consistent manner.
 SDSU Research Foundation policies have been designed to address similar types of transactions in a consistent manner.

-2 CFR Part 200.343 OMB Uniform Guidance further states that all financial commitments incurred through the last day of the grant budget period must be processed for payment within the following 90 days.
+2CFR Part 200.344 OMB Uniform Guidance further states that all financial commitments incurred through the last day of the grant budget period must be finalized to allow for the submission of final financial reports no later than 120 calendar days after the end date of the award (or an earlier date as required by the sponsor agency).
+The PI and project staff are responsible for submitting all final payment documents to their assigned SRA grant specialist within the 90 days following the budget period to be processed for payment.
 Expenditures submitted after that 90-day window of time may be deemed unallowable.
-The PI and project staff is responsible for submitting all payment documents in a timely manner to their assigned SR grant specialist.
-Grant Specialists may request additional justification for payment documents submitted outside of the 90-day window, and additional management review may be required. - Justification: There must be sufficient justification showing the expenditure supports the project’s goals and adheres to sponsor and SDSU Research Foundation guidelines.
+SRA grant specialist may request additional justification for payment documents submitted outside of the 90-day window, and additional management review may be required. - Justification: There must be sufficient justification showing the expenditure supports the project’s goals and adheres to sponsor and SDSU Research Foundation guidelines.

 v.
 Cost-Transfers, Payroll Redistribution or Reallocation of Charges